 LIFE HISTORY AND ECOLOGY: Breeding is confined to temporary pools and ponds that result from heavy rains from March to September.
 In Alabama, it has been reported that a minimum of two to three inches of rain coinciding with a temperature of 60 degrees F or above is needed to produce a breeding response.
+Also, capable of reproducing in pools that hold water only two to three weeks.
 Eggs are laid in gelatinous bands that are attached to aquatic vegetation.
 These stringy masses may contain 1,000 to 2,500 eggs.
 The eggs usually hatch within a week and in warm weather may hatch in one to three days.
 Calls of the Eastern spadefoot toad are similar to crows cawing and are emitted while the male sits or floats in the water.
 A large chorus may be heard from a distance of over a mile away.
 In a defensive response, the skin of the frog gives off a bad tasting and smelly ooze that may discourage a predator; however, they sometimes become lunch for owls, crows, coyotes, and snakes.

 Mount, R..
 1975.
 The Reptiles & Amphibians of Alabama.
 Auburn Printing Co., Auburn, AL. 347 pp.

-AUTHOR: Steve Barnett, Wildlife Biologist, Alabama Wildlife and Freshwater Fisheries, November 2007
+AUTHOR: Steve Barnett, Wildlife Biologist, Alabama Wildlife and Freshwater Fisheries